IBM/vscode-ibmi-projectexplorer/docs/pages/jobLog/viewing-job-logs.md

 <img src="/assets/jl_action_clear.png" width="300">

-The `Show Job Log` action, which is also available inline, will load the backing .json file into the editor.
+The `Show Job Log` action, which is also available inline, will load the joblog.json file with the raw data into the editor.
 This might be useful for searching, etc.

 <img src="/assets/jl_action_show_joblog_inline.png" width="600">